ashutoshmjain/homepage/_posts/2018-05-19-Nodejs-on-Minimal-Debian-Server.md

 Open the .vimrc and run the :PluginInstall to let vim install all the plugins.

+# Mega Storage

+`apt install megatools` to install the command line tools for mega storage.
+If you already have a mega account , pu the user name and pasword in `.magarc` and you are good to go with `maga copy`.
+If no existing account , you can register from command line withcommand `megareg` .
+All the details in `man megatools`.

 # Node

 Now the fun part .... .
 The official Debian repository has an older version of node.
 If you want the latest (with npm) , you can get the node source repository.
 Here is the link http://nodesource.com/blog/installing-node-js-tutorial-debian-linux